 - 1. Start the YAWL engine by choosing the option "Start Engine" from the YAWL program menu (or by starting Tomcat directly); - 2.
-Navigate to the Resource Service's web UI either by choosing "YAWL Control Centre" or by pointing your browser at http://localhost:8080/yawlui. - 3.
+Navigate to the YAWL web UI either by choosing "YAWL Control Centre" from the program menu or by pointing your browser at http://localhost:8080/yawlui. - 3.
 Login with an existing userid and password.
 First time logons (i.e. where there are no participants defined in the organisational database) should use the generic userid "admin" and password "YAWL".